Deploy with Solidity

 Hardhat uses a `hardhat.config.js` file to configure smart contract deployments.
 The config file allows you to define deployment networks, tasks, compilers, etc.

-`hardhat-example` contains a prebuilt `hardhat.config.js` file with configurations for deploying and verifying smart contracts on any shard in the network.
+`hardhat-example` contains a prebuilt `hardhat.config.js` file with configuration for deploying and verifying smart contracts on Cyprus-1.

 <Accordion title="Sample hardhat configuration file" icon="file" iconType="solid">